Doing research

 - Deterts, Dorothea (ed.), Recommendations for the Care of Human Remains in Museums and Collections (German Museums Association, 2013).

-- Pennock, Hanna and Simone Vermaat (eds.), Onderzoek naar sporen van slavernij en het koloniale verleden in de collectieregistratie.
-Een handreiking (Rijksdienst voor het Cultureel Erfgoed, 2021).
+- Pennock, Hanna and Vermaat, Simone (eds.), Onderzoek naar sporen van slavernij en het koloniale verleden in de collectieregistratie.
+Een handreiking_ (Rijksdienst voor het Cultureel Erfgoed, 2021).